ryan-roemer/loose-bits/_posts/2012-01-06-authenticated-static-html-site-with-google-app-engine.md

 From there you can click "Create Application", and the application should be created.
 Make sure to keep your application identifier handy.

+For authentication within a Google Apps domain, there are further instructions in the App Engine [authentication][gae_auth] article that we need to follow.
+Summarizing, you also need to open a web browser to:
+"http://www.google.com/a/YOUR DOMAIN" and click on the "Dashboard" tab.
+Go to "Service settings" and click on the "Add more services" link.
+In the "Other services" section, there will be a place to add an App Engine service.
+Type in your application identifier code here and click "Add it now".
+This will hook up your specific Google Apps Domain with the App Engine service.

 ## Configure and Upload Static Web Site